kevintruong/til/Home.md

-Welcome to Angrave's crowd-sourced System Programming wiki This wiki is being built by students at UIUC.
+Welcome to Angrave's crowd-sourced System Programming wiki!
+This wiki is being built by students at UIUC.

 Rather than requiring a book this semester, we will build own set of resources here.